Seebyt/formular2pipedrive/README.md

 This is a small project that reads reads formatted data from unread emails and then with help of the pipedrive-API generates leads, contacts and organisations directly within pipedrive.

+Of course API-Tokens and Email-Login data have been deleted, consider using envirment variables for this kind of data.

 Language:
   - python3